 This Van Chan Wild Boar black tea is plucked by local hill tribes around Van Chan, Yen Bai Province.
 It is harvested from wild trees that grow at an altitude of 1,300 metres and above.
 These trees grow on the high forested mountain slopes completely naturally, without any human interference so under perfect organic conditions.
-April 2018 harvest.
+Summer 2019 harvest.

 The somewhat unusual name comes from the wild boars that roam the remote forests where this tea is plucked.
 Orthodox production methods produce a tippy whole leaf from these ancient tea trees (Camellia sinensis var. assamica).
 The harvested leaves are processed by a family run factory using very traditional methods of production, which involve withering, oxidation, drying and sorting.